MicrosoftDocs/visualstudio-docs.pl-pl/docs/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     }
     ```

-4. Dodaj następujące za pomocą dyrektyw, aby *TodoWindowControl.xaml.cs:*
+4. Dodaj następujące dyrektywy using do *TodoWindowControl.XAML.cs*:

     ```csharp
     using System.Runtime.InteropServices;